Skip to main content

 Security best practices

-Follow these practices when implementing your webhook endpoint:
+Follow these practices when implementing your webhook endpoint.

 For more detail, refer to Security & best practices and Authentication FAQs (webhook authentication).

-Last modified on March 23, 2026
+Last modified on April 20, 2026